 In case you’re in a hurry, here are the highlights of our findings:

 Although most hosting companies offer a pretty similar service, each one tends to carve out its own niche.
 GoDaddy positions itself as a cheap, beginner-friendly way to get a website off the ground very quickly.
 For this reason, it’s a popular choice with first-time website owners, and is a frequently recommended option.

 GoDaddy’s primary offering is its basic shared hosting, which comes in four pricing tiers.
 The cheapest version costs only $7.99 per month at the regular (non-sale) rate, which will net you one website along with a free domain and unmetered bandwidth.
 Higher-tier plans offer more websites, features, and resources – all the way up to the Business plan at $29.99 per month.

 If you’re looking for something beyond a simple shared hosting service, GoDaddy also offers VPS and dedicated server plans.
-More recently, GoDaddy has also offered a WordPress-specific hosting option, with three separate tiers priced from $8.99 per month.
+More recently, GoDaddy has also offered a WordPress-specific hosting option, with four separate tiers priced from $8.99 per month.
 This is a managed hosting service, which means the provider will handle certain tasks (such as installation, backups, and updates) for you.

 Overall, this is a pretty solid list of services.
 Now, let’s explore the reasons you might choose to opt for GoDaddy or look elsewhere, before introducing a few GoDaddy alternatives.

 The pros and cons of using GoDaddy for your WordPress site

 Cheap hosting providers such as GoDaddy often get a lot of criticism.
 It can be reasonable to wonder if the company is cutting corners and offering low-quality service in exchange for low prices.
 However, in our experience GoDaddy is actually a solid option for many WordPress users.